Skip to main content Skip to navigation

 • vehicles with a gross weight over 32 tons

-To be able to travel on Jersey roads, these vehicles must hold a P30 permit.
+These vehicles must hold a P30 permit for you to be able to drive them on Jersey roads.
 The permit includes both the drawing vehicle and the trailer.

 No vehicle or trailer travelling on a P30 permit may be used on a parish by-road without written permission of the Constable of that parish.
-A copy of the written permission must be carried by the driver in the vehicle.
+You must have a copy of the written permission in the vehicle.

 The Inspector of Motor Traffic may suspend or revoke any permit at any time if the vehicle or trailer: